01 of 11

 Show Your Artistic Side

 There are several ways to achieve the ombre look on a wall.
-You can hand-paint it yourself by dividing the wall into two or three sections, and while still wet, blend them together.
-You can spray-paint it—just check Pinterest for a tutorial.
+You can hand-paint it ombre yourself by dividing the wall into two or three sections, and while still wet, blend them.
+You can spray-paint it — check Pinterest for a tutorial.
 Or, you can skip painting altogether and purchase ombre wallpaper instead.
 Any way you do it, you’re sure to achieve that striking ombre effect.

 The aesthetic can also be applied to elements in your home that go beyond walls, like shelves or crown molding.
 And ombre also has this cool way of working in nearly every décor style you can imagine.
 Tropical?
 Use warm, bright colors to recreate a sunset.
 Traditional?
 Find a subdued shade that honors the classic feel of the room.
 Minimalist?
 Let the ombre wall be the center of attention and nothing else.